Israeli Embassy: ‘If alive today, Jesus and Mary would be lynched by hostile Palestinians’

 Israel’s diplomatic corps finds itself in hot water after posting an inflammatory message on an official Facebook page.
 Although the message has now been deleted, this is not the first time Israel has used social media to post controversial views.

 The message appeared on the IsraelinIreland Facebook page – which is linked to on the official embassy site – on Monday morning.
 The post comprised a painting of Mary and Jesus, accompanied by the following caption:"A thought for Christmas… If Jesus and mother Mary were alive today, they would, as Jews without security, probably end up being lynched in Bethlehem by hostile Palestinians.
 Just a thought…"The message sparked immediate heated debate, but was taken down within hours.“An image of Jesus and Mary with a derogatory comment about Palestinians was posted without the consent of the administrator of the Facebook page.
 We have removed the post in question immediately.
 Apologies to anyone who may have been offended,” said an official statement from the Israeli embassy in Dublin.

-Now, a line appears to have been drawn.
+Meanwhile, the recent conflict with Hamas, showed the two sides releasing dueling statements about war movements, losses and plans on their respective Twitter feeds, sometimes even lobbing insults at each other.Now, a line appears to have been drawn.
 In the aftermath of the latest social media imbroglio Israeli Foreign Ministry spokesman Yigal Palmor, who lamented that Facebook is a “very informal channel, which is essentially not diplomatic”, promised that in future instances if “anyone is hurt” by official statements, Israeli staff will remove posts and apologize promptly.